jyp/prettiest/blog.md

 -   `(<|>)`: disjunction of layouts
 -   `spacing`: non-meaningful text (spaces or typographical marks)

-We can capture the above in a data type, as follows:
+We can represent the above API in a data type, as follows:

 ``` {.example}
 data Doc where